dhise/dhise.github.io/README.md

 # dhise.github.io

+5.21.24
+Man almost a year has gone by since python.
+Have floated between a few languages and have recently dug into C++

 6.28 Have dove deep into python
 -Made a stupid rock,paper,scissors game.
 Pc chooses rock almost 80% of the time.
 No idea why.
 Weird.
 -Made a new repo with RPS python code.
 Code is extremely repetive and not efficiently written.